Kurz Academic Writing

 - you receive in-depth feedback (written or audio-video feedback) on the structure, logic and language of your texts

 - you revise and rewrite your text

 We view writing as a tool to think and communicate, and this perspective guides the feedback we give.
-Primarily, we focus on the content, logic and structure of the text instead of grammar and language structures, which come as secondary.
+Primarily, we focus on the content, logic and structure of the text instead of grammar and language structures.
 In this sense, our course is unique and differs from most other courses offered in the Czech Republic.

 Doctoral students, researchers, as well as Master or Bachelor students with upper-intermediate or advanced knowledge of English (B2-C2 level).
 The courses are in English and take place online, so they can also serve students living outside of the Czech Republic.